jarrodmillman/rcsds/standard/git-intro.rst

 ``git diff``: what have I changed?
 ----------------------------------

-Let's do a little bit more work...
+Let's do a little bit more work.
 Again, in practice you'll be editing the files by hand, here we do it via shell commands for the sake of automation (and therefore the reproducibility of this tutorial!)